Tanglifei/PPT/PITCHME.md

 ---

 ### Gap analyse paper
+Gap analyse paper to find the gap which can be potential specific researching angle
- * state of art
+ * state of art (Literature review)
- * state of practice
+ * state of practice (case study, interview)
  * state of future
  * state of gap